MaticVerbic/outfit7-expertise-test/README.md

    - Only filtering through the data should be done at api call.
 3. What happens if no relevant data exists?
    - Return a random AdNetwork.
+   - Could possibly group countries by continent and return a country in the same continent.
 4. REST or GraphQL?
    - Specifications call for REST, GraphQL could speed up client side data parsing.
 5. Possible filters at request time and how to implement?